build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 displayplacer "id:69784AF1-CD7D-B79B-E5D4-60D937407F68 res:1440x900 origin:(0,0) degree:0"
 ```

-The nice thing is that it is not necessary to restart your VNC client, it adjustes automatically.
+The nice thing is that it is not necessary to restart your VNC client, it adjusts automatically.

 ### SSM Tunnels to connect to Apple Remote Desktop

 As I explained ealier, SSH connections and tunnels require your instances to be publicly available on the Internet.
-It also requires you to manage the installation, secured storage, and rotation of keypairs.
+It also requires you to manage the generation, secured storage, and rotation of keypairs.

 For these reasons, you may chose to use AWS Systems Manager Session Manager (SSM) to connect to your instances.
 SSM also supports tunneling.

-Once the tunnel is started, all the rest, opening the client, connect to the server, resize the display, is similar between SSH and SSM tunnels.
+Once the tunnel is started, all the rest: opening the client, connect to the server, and resize the display is similar between SSH and SSM tunnels.

 Before starting an SSM tunnel for Apple Remote Desktop, be sure the EC2 Mac instance is attached to an IAM role that has permissions to use SSM APIs, as described earlier.